hybridgroup/gocv/cmd/README.md

 Open an image file from disk, then display it in a window.

-## SSD-Facedetect
+## SSD Facedetect

-Advanced Deep Neural Network example uses SSD classifier to detect faces.
+Advanced Deep Neural Network example that uses SSD classifier to detect faces from a connected camera.

 ## TF Classifier

 Capture video from a connected webcam, then use the Tensorflow machine learning framework to classify whatever is in front of the camera.

+## Tracking

+Example of using Tracker from OpenCV Contrib to track any region of interest selected by the user using the TrackerMOSSE algorithm using the connected camera.

 ## Version